New Bloominglabs Member Information

 Mailing lists, email stuff

-Members are subscribed to our announce and members email lists unless opted out.
+Members are subscribed to our announce, discuss, and members email lists unless you opted out.
 The announcement list allows us to communicate workshops and public meetings to non-members.
-The members list is for any member-to-all-members communication.
+The discuss list is a public mailing list so community members can participate.
+The members list is for Bloominglabs members only and is not public.
 You can modify your mailing list settings from these links:

 If you wish to have a mail alias such as <my_name>@bloominglabs.org just send mail to our contact address.
 This will forward any mail received at that address to the email address you specify.
 We do not supply an SMTP server for members, only mail aliases.